Mur – Truth

 Smith/Kotzen – Smith/Kotzen - 75%

-As mentioned before Kotzen is more on his turf here, which gives a solid recognizable ground stone.
-The two share vocal duties and hearting Smith sing is interesting, and it does add new level to the music.
-Vocally Kotzen of course steals the focus because of his vocal abilities and that’s why most of choruses are sung by him, but Smith’s voice resembles and fits Kotzen’s surprisingly well.
+As mentioned before, Kotzen is more on his turf here, which gives a solid, recognizable ground stone.
+The two share vocal duties and hearting Smith sing is interesting, and it does add a new level to the music.
+Vocally, Kotzen of course steals the focus because of his vocal abilities and that’s why most of the choruses are sung by him, but Smith’s voice resembles and fits Kotzen’s surprisingly well.
 This goes for trade-offs and even more so when the two sing together.
-Just check out one of the album highlights “’Til Tomorrow”.
+Just check out one of the album highlights, “’Til Tomorrow”.

-During the course of the nine songs the duo displays rather solid song-writing qualities as well as performance.
-It goes without saying that when you put two guitarists in a room chances are that they create some guitar driven music and that they will play many solos.
+During the course of the nine songs, the duo displays rather solid songwriting qualities as well as performance.
+It goes without saying that when you put two guitarists in a room, chances are that they create some guitar driven music and that they will play many solos.
 However, this never feels as some form of shredder album.
-The core of songs is always in focus, even thou that many of the songs besides regular solo in the middle of the song do have a guitar solos at the end as well.
+The core of songs is always in focus, even though that many of the songs besides regular solo in the middle of the song do have a guitar solos at the end as well.
 They are however very melodic and emotional and as such serve the songs and never really come across as pretentious and out of place.
-Textbook examples of this are above mentioned “’Til Tomorrow” as well as “I Wanna Stay” and “You Don’t Know Me”.
+Textbook examples of this are the above-mentioned “’Til Tomorrow” as well as “I Wanna Stay” and “You Don’t Know Me”.

 www.smithkotzen.com